anguyen216/mTSP-work/README.md

 Given `N (N >= 1)` robots and `C (C >= 4)` sampling points that needs to be visited, find an optimal route for each robot that meet the following requirements:
   1. each sampling point is visited exactly once
-  2. all robots start and finish their route at the same city
+  2. all robots start and finish their route at the same depot
   3. each robot has its own limitations including:
       * maximum travel distance per tour and
       * maximum number of samples per tour